RazanYakoub01/Pok-Collect_DH2642/README.md

 - In game currrency so you can make purchase
 - CSS

+User evaluation:

+-Users said that our text style was basic so we added a pokemon style to our text to make it look better

+-Users said that it would be better to give an indication when the ”add to cart” button was pressed in the store.
+We fixed this by showing the number of items in the cart, so when you press add to cart you will se the quantity increase

+-Users found a bug where if you pressed sign out on a protected route you would still be at that page and will be able to for example add items to cart.
+We fixed this by redirecting the user to the home page after pressing sign out.

+-Users felt like the website did not work great on mobile.
+We improved this by using css media queries (still working on).

 ## Run The App Locally

 ### 1. Download or Clone this repository: